M

 Early morning parrot clay lick

 The day starts early with a motorized canoe ride along the Cuyabeno River.
-This is a great time for wildlife spotting, especially birds.
+This is a good time to see wildlife, especially birds.
 After about 1.5 hours, we reach a parrot clay lick where several species of parrots and parakeets gather to feed on mineral-rich clay.

 We return to the lodge for breakfast and a short rest.
-Afterward, we prepare our equipment for a longer river journey.
+After that, we prepare our equipment for a deeper navigation into the Cuyabeno reserve.

 Canoe journey toward the Peru border

-By motorized canoe, we travel toward La Bocana again, where white and black water rivers meet.
+By motorized canoe, we travel toward La Bocana once again, where white and black water rivers meet.
 From here, we continue downstream along the Aguarico River toward the Ecuador–Peru border.
-This section of the journey takes around four hours and passes flooded forest areas with good chances to see dolphins, birds, and other wildlife.
+This section takes around four hours and passes through flooded forest areas.
+One the way, we will search wildlife.

 Lagartococha River and Kichwa community visit

-We turn upstream into the Lagartococha River, navigating slowly while looking for monkeys, birds, and river dolphins.
-Along the way, we stop at a Kichwa family farm for a boxed lunch and to collect local products used for our meals.
+We turn upstream into the Lagartococha River, moving slowly while looking for animals.
+Along the way, we stop at a Kichwa family farm for a boxed lunch and to pick up local products used for our next meals.

 Camping at Zancudococha

 In the afternoon, we arrive at Redondococha, located within the Kichwa community of Zancudococha.
-We set up camp on raised platforms and settle in for two nights.
-This area is part of a large blackwater flooded forest, home to many species that depend on these ecosystems.
+We set up camp on raised platforms for two nights.
+This area is part of a large blackwater flooded forest with many wildlife species.

-After dinner, the guide shares information about the region before inviting us on a night excursion to look for caimans and other nocturnal animals.
+After dinner, the guide talks about the region before taking you on a night activity to look for caimans and other nocturnal animals.

-Day 3: Garzacocha Lagoon, Forest Walk and Night Canoe Excursion
+Day 3: Garzacocha Lagoon, Forest Walk and Night Canoe Activity

 Journey to Garzacocha Lagoon